Powel Crosley Jr.: Aircraft manufacturer

+In 1933 Frenchman Henri Mignet designed the Mignet HM.14 "Pou du Ciel" ("Flying Flea") as a simple aircraft that could be built and flown by amateurs.
+Employee Edward Nirmaier and two other men built and flew an HM.14, the Mignet-Crosley "Pou du Ciel", in November 1935 for Crosley.
+Although it was flown several times, it wsa permanently grounded after a crash at the Miami Air Races in December 1935.
+It was donated to the Smithsonian in 1960 by Patrick H. "Pat" Packard, and in 1987 was restored by Patti Koppa and Patrick Packard.
+The original ABC Scorpion engine wasn't available so a wooden replica was used instead.

 Automaker

 Of all Crosley's dreams, success at building an affordable automobile for Americans was possibly the only major one eventually to elude him.
 In the years leading up to World War II, Crosley developed new products that included reviving one of his earliest endeavors at automobile design and manufacturing.
 In 1939, when Crosley introduced the low-priced Crosley automobiles, he broke with tradition and sold his cars through independent appliance, hardware, and department stores instead of automobile dealerships.